grauds/clematis.doc/docs/clematis-explained/testing/pomodoro.md

 Despite the deprecation of the mock store, the main idea will work with a real store in RTK tests too.

-First, an initial data for tests is created.
-Note, that the data should be for the previous week related to tests' date:
+First, initial data for tests is created.
+Note that the data should be for the previous week related to tests' date:

 ````typescript jsx title="src/shared/Statistics/WeekChart/WeekChart.test.tsx"